Human Papilloma Virus (HPV) vaccine

 What do I need to do to get my child this vaccine?

 If your child attends secondary school, they will be given a paper consent form to take home for a parent/guardian to sign and returned to school as soon as possible.
+Alternatively, you can download the HPV Consent Form and print off at home

-The vaccine is available through specialist sexual-health services and HIV clinics to men who are 45 or younger and who are gay or bisexual, or other men who have sex with men (GBMSM).
+The vaccine is also available through specialist sexual-health services and HIV clinics to men who are 45 or younger and who are gay or bisexual, or other men who have sex with men (GBMSM).